tanvig14/Phishy/README.md

 ![image](img/search.png)

 Phishy is a machine learning tool and Rest API.
-It can identify phising attempts with incredible accuracy and provide valuable insights into the authenticity of websites.
+It can identify phishing attempts with incredible accuracy and provide valuable insights into the authenticity of websites.

 ![image](img/result.png)